netcinematics/aPRYZMaGAMEa/src/meta_net/LIBZ/z_SYNTAX_TEST.md

 > The ability to create this experience is possible.

-> The ability to deliver it to the world, remains oddly impossible. ~
+> While, the ability to deliver it to the world, remains oddly impossible. ~

 How to get eyeballs to the web?
 Seems odd that that is a problem, given that the web is world wide afterall.
 The barren wasteland in cyberspace exists, apparently, because everyone was distracted away.
 Intentionally.